gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

    _8080._foo.host1.example.com  7200  IN SVCB  1  .  ( alpn=h2,h3 )
 ```

-All put together, the client in this case learns that the service instance also
+All put together, the client in this case with the `alpn` values learns that the
-supports h3 (which the client may prefer over h2) speeding up connection
+service instance supports h3 (which the client may prefer over h2) speeding
-establishment with the service with its preferred protocol.
-Other SvcParamKeys
+up connection establishment with the service with its preferred protocol.
+Other
-such as ipv4hint, ipv6hint may also be used in conjuction.
+SvcParamKeys such as ipv4hint, ipv6hint may also be used in conjuction.

 As before, the client should then issue A and AAAA queries.
 However, now the
 client can make an informed decisions on how best to initiate the connection to